Pre-eclamptic toxaemia; PET; EPH gestosis; metabolic toxaemia of late pregnancy

 Approaches to prevent the condition from developing in women that are considered at high risk are currently very limited, and studies have reported very mixed results.
-Ongoing research continues to determine whether factors such as exercise, weight management and use of anti-oxidants could help reduce the risk.
+Research however has shown that treatment of women at high risk with low-dose aspirin throughout pregnancy can reduce the risk of pre-eclampsia.
+Other ongoing research continues to determine whether factors such as exercise, weight management and use of antioxidants could help reduce the risk.
 Monitoring of blood pressure and foetal growth during pregnancy is very important.

 Early delivery of the baby further on in pregnancy (from 34 weeks) rarely causes further complications; however, if the baby is less than 32 weeks, his or her lungs may not yet be mature enough, and they can experience longer-term health complications associated with being born prematurely.
 Premature babies (born before the 37th week of pregnancy) may need to stay in a neonatal intensive care unit, which aims to replicate the conditions inside the mother’s womb while the baby develops fully.